BenMcLean/Voxel2Pixel/BenVoxel/README.md

 ## JSON Format
 ### Schema
 A JSON schema for documentation purposes only (not providing validation for security) is included in the file `benvoxel.schema.json`.
-All the elements and attributes in the JSON format correspond directly to chunks or fields in the binary format.
+All the objects and properties in the JSON format correspond directly to chunks or fields in the binary format.

 ### Structure
 The JSON format maps to binary chunks as follows: